TGadaleta/Battleship/PROPOSAL.md

 Functions

-    grid setup {unsing nested for loops that creates gridsize by gridsize grid in HTML, giving each cell a unique location coordinate and content of 'water'}
+    gameboard setup {using nested for loops to create a 2D array with content for each cell}

-    gameboard setup {using nested for loops to create a 2D array that holds the location and content for each HTML cell that was created}
+    grid setup {using nested for loops that creates gridsize by gridsize grid in HTML, giving each cell a unique location id and content of 'water'}

-    ship placement setup {using the appropriate ship array, place the ships by setting the location of each piece of the array to a cell on our grid, will also make sure that the cells are legal for each ship}
+    ship placement setup {using the ship object, starting at a random cell, randomly checking vertical or horizontal, place the ships by grabbing cells equal to the length of the ship, will also make sure that the cells are legal for each ship}

-    update grid {reflect what is on the gameboard to the grid in html}
+    update grid {reflect what is on the gameboard to the grid in html by looping over the gameboard and updating the grid content}

     update display {updates the display text to show the turn and the instructions to tell the user what to do next}